-Information about the role of the Chief Constable of Norfolk
+Information about the Office of the Police and Crime Commissioner for Norfolk

-Under the Police Reform and Social Responsibility Act 2011 (the Act) the Police and Crime Commissioner for Norfolk (PCC) and the Chief Constable for Norfolk Constabulary were established as separate legal entities.
-Corporate governance arrangements for the PCC and Chief Constable have been reviewed and a commentary on their effectiveness is set out in the joint Annual Governance Statement for the PCC and Chief Constable which is published alongside these Statements of Accounts.
+Under the Police Reform and Social Responsibility Act 2011 (the Act) the Police and Crime Commissioner for Norfolk (PCC) and the Chief Constable (CC) for Norfolk Constabulary were established as separate legal entities.
+Corporate governance arrangements for the PCC and Chief Constable have been reviewed and a commentary on their effectiveness is set out in the joint Annual Governance Statement for the PCC and CC which is published alongside these Statements of Accounts.

-The responsibilities of the Chief Constable, determined by the Act include:
+The responsibilities of the PCC, determined by the Act, include: